hathitrust/lss_java_code/README.md

   public HTPostingsFormatWrapper() {
     super("HTPostingsFormatWrapper");
   }
- }
+ ...
 ```

-The code instantiates a postings format with HT specific minimum and maximum block sizes (200,398) instead of the default which is (25,48)(See BlockTreeTermsWriter.java DEFAULT_MIN_BLOCK_SIZE and DEFAULT_MAX_BLOCK_SIZE
+The code instantiates a postings format with HT specific minimum and maximum block sizes (200,398) instead of the default which is (25,48).
+(See BlockTreeTermsWriter.java DEFAULT_MIN_BLOCK_SIZE and DEFAULT_MAX_BLOCK_SIZE.)

 In Solr 4 and above there is one index file that contains an entry for every term called the "tim" file.
 Lucene has an in-memory index to the "tim" file called the "tip" file.
 The "tip" file holds pointers to the blocks in the "tim" file.

 With the default block size, the "tip" file holds too many pointers and results in very large memory use.
 This code reduces the size of the "tip" file by increasing the block size to about 8 times the default block size.
-Larger block size means smaller number of total blocks needed, which means a smaller number of pointers.
+Larger block size means smaller number of total blocks needed, which means a smaller number of pointers and thus less memory use.

 See *Background details* (below) for more details

 ## Deployment and Use